What is Apicoectomy?

 Some useful instructions to relieve discomfort, help healing and minimize apicoectomy recovery time are:

-- To minimize any swelling place ice packs to the side of face where surgery was performed for 12 hrs.
+- To minimize swelling, place ice packs to the side of face where surgery was performed for 12 hrs.

 - Follow your dentist’s instructions regarding any medications prescribed (anti-inflammatory, antibiotics or pain killers)